 In 2017, a ten page memo titled “Google’s Ideological Echo Chamber” was distributed on an internal mailing list by a senior software engineer at Google.
 The memo criticized the company’s “diversity and inclusion” initiative to promote women and underrepresented minorities in the tech space.
 Only about 20% of Google’s workforce identifies as female, and African Americans make up a staggering 1%.
 Google fired the employee shortly after the memo was leaked.
 In contrast with the memo’s author, Chatman argues that well-established political correctness norms within companies are correlated with increased creativity.
 Chatman has found that successful corporate cultures are not only closely aligned with their values, but are upheld and enforced.
 “You can have a culture in which people articulate values, but unless those values are actually upheld through supporting behaviors that are aligned with those values and sanctioning those that are not aligned, then you have what I would call a vacuous culture,” Chatman said.
 Chatman has gone on to educate companies like Uber on creating and maintaining effective organizational cultures.
 She and former Berkeley Haas Dean Rich Lyons wrote a case study on the Berkeley Haas culture, and how our Defining Principles have shaped the business school.

 BEE is proud to highlight Dr. Jennifer Chatman and Dr. Laura Kray for their many accomplishments as we celebrate National Women’s History Month.
-If you’re interested in learning more about our Leading Strategy Execution through Culture or Women’s Executive Leadership programs, please feel free to visit us at www.executive.berkeley.edu or email us at firstname.lastname@example.org.
+Visit our program pages to learn more about Leading Strategy Execution through Culture or Women’s Executive Leadership.